A Crosslinks gap year offers first-class opportunities for service, evangelism and discipleship overseas.

 What if my parents are worried about my safety?

-We receive regular updates from the FCO (Foreign Office) about security in the places our mission partners are working.
+We receive regular updates from the Foreign Office about security in the places our mission partners are working.
 Our partners are well aware of security situations and keep us abreast of their concerns.
 If there is any concern about safety, we do not send a team out.
 We brief all our team leaders fully, ensuring they know how to follow a clear set of emergency procedures.
 We provide comprehensive insurance cover for our short-term volunteers.

 What support do you offer when I’m overseas?